cfgauss/r-novice-gapminder/_extras/guide.md

 ~~~
 {: .r}

 Our list had the correct number of elements, so why did R give us a warning?

 ~~~
+cats
 class(cats$coat)
 ~~~
 {: .r}

-Factors are data classes that R uses to handle categorical data. categories are called **levels**
+Factors are data classes that R uses to handle categorical data.
+Categories
+are called *levels*.
+The ancient canonical example: M and F in the Gender
-Anything new that doesn't fit into one of its categories is rejected as nonsense and
+column.
+Anything new that doesn't fit into one of its categories is rejected
-is replaced by an `NA` until we explicitly add that as a *level* in the factor:
+as nonsense and is replaced by an `NA` until we explicitly add that as a
+*level* in the factor:

 ~~~
 levels(cats$coat)
 ~~~
 {: .r}

 ~~~
 levels(cats$coat) <- c(levels(cats$coat), 'tortoiseshell')